 FAQ:

+Korean Spicy Cold Noodles taste best when eaten immediately.
+That way, the noodles keep their twisty, soft texture.
 However, the sauce and toppings can be prepped ahead of time.
 They can keep 3-5 days in the fridge, tightly covered.
-Simply cook the noodles, right before serving.
-When it’s time to eat, mix everything together and serve.
+Cook the noodles right before serving.
+When it’s time to eat, mix everything together and serve

 - Buckwheat Soba Noodles with Perilla Oil